 - Authors agree to grant TOTEM exclusive first publication rights, but the author can later republish their work as long as it is accompanied by a citation referring to TOTEM.

 Peer-reviewer positions are open to both undergraduate and graduate students in the Anthropology Department at UWO.
 We welcome students with an interest in gaining editing and review experience and we strive to have a large and varied pool of reviewers with expertise on a range of issues and topics.
-In order to provide fair and objective feedback to their peers, we require that all peer-reviewers attend a session designed to help provide effective reviews and ensure all reviewers understand TOTEM’s goals and scope.
+In order to provide fair and constructive feedback to their peers, we require that all peer-reviewers attend a session designed to help provide effective reviews and ensure all reviewers understand TOTEM’s goals and scope.

 Editorial Board Policy

-TOTEM’s two co-editors ideally represent each of the two major streams in the UWO Anthropology Department: archaeology/bioarchaeology and socio-cultural.
+TOTEM’s two co-editors ideally represent each of the two major streams in the UWO Anthropology Department: archaeology/bioarchaeology and linguistic/socio-cultural.
 Their position runs from May - April, and are selected through an interview and voting process by graduate members of the Anthropology Department.

 Prior to the online publishing of Totem, Totem retained the copyright to all volumes and their contents.
 Now, publishing in Totem does not require a copyright transfer and the author retains the copyright of the article; this policy applies retroactively to all past issues of Totem.
 In addition, the author must grant the first publication rights of the article to Totem and agree to adopt a Creative Commons license for the article in order to facilitate knowledge sharing.